frankcash/airflow_compose/README.md

 # airflow_compose

-A project for maintaining ETLs with Apache's Airflow.
+A project for quickly spinning up Airflow in `docker-compose`.

+Airflow is a tool for maintaining ETLs and workflows.
+If you do not know a lot about it please check out the [official docs](https://airflow.apache.org/).

 ## Running with Docker Compose